 Neil from backpacksandbedbunks.co.uk spent Christmas in Sydney during his year abroad:

 "I've only ever spent one Christmas abroad, unsurprisingly as a Brit I chose Australia as my destination and Sydney to be precise.
 I was staying in an absolute hell hole of a hostel with more than a few questionable roommates, but on the glorious Coogee Beach.
 I spent Christmas day on the sand eating BBQ and drinking beer with friends.
 It felt strange coating myself in factor 50 on Christmas Day, it didn't feel anything like what I would consider a normal Christmas to feel like.
 The shops were open, the buses were running, it felt like any other awesome gap year day and I kind of loved it for that reason.
 It was different from my usual Christmas and different was what I'd set out on my gap year looking for."

 Still looking for some travel kit?
 Jump on the message boards and chat to your fellow gappers about what's the best travel kit to get.

-Planning a gap year for 2013?
+Planning a gap year?
 Then make sure you head over to our planning section for more advice and information.